The #1 Misconception About Tinnitus Treatment

 This is what it’s like for most people with tinnitus.
 The sensation is there… they can hear if you ask them to pay attention to it… but most of the time, their brain simply ignores it.

-What about severe tinnitus?
+What is different about severe tinnitus?

 In around 2-5% of the population, tinnitus becomes something else.
 It becomes loud, annoying, and intrusive.
 Functional domains like relaxation, concentration, and sleep become affected.
 Relationships and job performance suffer.
 Depression, anxiety, and despair can set in.
 So what’s going on?